employees received training within the year

 In 2018, the new Talents program format was launched to develop and maintain a powerful pool of competent, capable senior managers in DG & DGA branch/branch positions and functional positions in Holding.
 11 people from 9 subsidiaries of the group have joined this program, which aims to develop and maintain a powerful pool of competent senior managers, able to access in the short or medium term, the positions of DG & DGA subsidiaries/branches and functional positions at the Holding.

 In 2018, several training sessions were held in Lomé with ESSEC Paris and Paris.
 The new format continued in 2019, with a last training session with ESSEC Paris (partner school in this program) and the implementation of the components “Transversal development / situational and practical demonstrations” and “coaching (provided by the N+1)”.
-The “Mentoring” component will be implemented in 2020.
+In 2020, the “Coaching” component of this program continued, as well as the definition of the practical implementation of the “Mentoring”.

-Although the total number of trainees admitted to the Group has decreased somewhat, we note that in Gabon, Côte d’Ivoire, Mali and Niger, the number of trainees has increased more in relation to the number of projects in progress and the activities of the front office.
+Also, in the context of implementing partnerships with these schools, the Group has put in place a specific policy of professional internships, in order to welcome for internships the best students from partner schools within its entities.
+The Group received 652 trainees in 2020 compared to 1,073 in 2019, a decrease of 39%.
+Although the total number of trainees admitted to the Group decreased somewhat in 2020, we note that in Gabon, Côte d’Ivoire, Mali and Niger, the number of trainees rather increased due to the number of ongoing projects and the activities of the front office.

 Digital campus project (digital-learning)

-In 2019, the group deployed its digital campus.
-Launched in July 2019 and accessible to all the group’s staff, this platform offers some twenty training modules and educational content including:
+In 2019, the Group deployed its digital campus.
+More specifically, launched in July 2019 and accessible to all Group staff, this platform offers more than thirty training modules and educational content including:

-- a customized module on corporate culture (Orabank platform);
+- a customized module on corporate culture (Orabank brand platform): available since 2019

-- a customized module on anti-money laundering and anti-terrorist financing.
+- a customized module on combating money laundering and terrorist financing: available since 2019

 Other training programs deployed